AgataBG/sme-bi-course-application/vm-exercises.md

 #### Context

 So far we have worked on summarized (aggregated) data but did you know that Excel is very efficient at visualizing disaggegated data?
-Pivot tables and pivot charts is a match made in heaven when it comes to visualizing lots of data points!
+Pivot tables and pivot charts form a match made in heaven when it comes to visualizing lots of data points!
 In this exercise we learn how we can build insightful line and a bar charts using this technique!

 ##### STEP 1